-As of February 1, one unit is available (but won’t be for long) at the architect-designed apartments at Adams Place at 201 E Adams.
+By the middle of April 2017, a two-bedroom apartment and a one-bedroom apartment will be available for lease at the architect-designed apartments at Adams Place at 201 E Adams.

 Move in Specials for Lincoln Towers on 2nd Street across from the State Capitol beginning at $670!